 What is oracy?

 Oracy is to speaking what numeracy is to mathematics or literacy to reading and writing.
-In short, it’s nothing more than being able to express yourself well.
+In short, it’s nothing more than being able to express yourself well across a range of contexts.
 It’s about having the vocabulary to say what you want to say and the ability to structure your thoughts so that they make sense to others.

 How do we measure oracy skills?